 What Is “Next Job At Home”?:

-“Next Job at Home”, is a website where it claims to post ads for those looking for work at home opportunities.
+“Next Job at Home”, is a website (which doesn’t exist anymore) where it claims to post ads for those looking for work at home opportunities.
 The website was first launched in 2008 and founded by Issac Klein.
 The parent company is located in the United States (specifically in Boca Raton, Florida).
 So far, we feel a bit at ease that it is a US-based company.
 But not so fast.
 That doesn’t mean it could be totally legit.

 How It Works: